Sensente/News_Text_Classification_Demo/README.md

 This is a demo project for news text classification, part of this work has been admitted for the homework of Hefei University of Technology Data Mining course(0521550X). **I strongly do not recommend you submit this project for homework again.**

+本项目不包含数据集！

+This project does not contain any dataset!

+Please Star!

 ![version](https://img.shields.io/badge/NTC-v0.1-blue)
 [![Page Views Count](https://badges.toozhao.com/badges/01H9QMHGR2J0E0YE6YEGQQKYE3/green.svg)](https://badges.toozhao.com/stats/01H9QMHGR2J0E0YE6YEGQQKYE3 "Get your own page views count badge on badges.toozhao.com")